Google to Offer Combined Content (Paid and Organic) Search Results - SEO by the Sea ⚓

 Content slots can be allocated to content sponsors as part of a reservation system, or in an auction.
 For example, content sponsors can provide bids specifying amounts that the sponsors are respectively willing to pay for presentation of their content.
 In turn, an auction can be run, and the slots can be allocated to sponsors according, among other things, to their bids and/or the relevance of the sponsored content to content presented on a page hosting the slot or a request that is received for the sponsored content.
 The content can be provided to a user device such as a personal computer (PC), a smartphone, a laptop computer, a tablet computer, or some other user device.

-Combining Paid and Organic Results
+Combined Content – Combining Paid and Organic Results

 Here is the process behind this new patent involving merging paid results (content) and organic results: